 Title: Artist, Educator

-Mary Edna Fraser, an Artist and Educator, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in art.
+Thelma V. Blake, Artist and Educator, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in field of visual art.

 As a student, Ms. Blake studied at Central Florida Community College in Ocala, Florida, where she earned an Associate of Arts in 1981.
 She went on to receive a Bachelor of Arts from the University of Texas in 1985 and a Master of Education from Tusculum College in 1997.
 Following her lifelong dream of sharing her knowledge with students and the public, Ms. Blake is a certified teacher in the state of Virginia, where she worked as an art teacher for the Washington County School Board from 1989 to 2011.
 She currently finds success as a professional artist, and serves as a gallery representative for Corner Gallery.